 This PhD project aims to investigate the mechanism of action and therapeutic potential of crocin.

 Modification of curcumin and investigation of its bioactivity.

-This MPhil project aims to assess the solubility and antioxidant, anti-inflammatory and anticancer bioactivity of modified curcumin.
+This PhD project aims to assess the solubility bioactivity (antioxidant, anti-inflammatory and anticancer) and molecular mechanism of action of the modified curcumin.

 Evaluation of a yoga intervention on mental health in cancer patients.

 Mental health issues in people diagnosed with cancer are prevalent and can cause serious consequences in those affected.
 This PhD project aims to assess the effects of a yoga program on mental health symptoms and associated health measures such as quality of life.